Patrick Horgan: Senior

-Horgan made his first appearance for the Cork senior hurling team on 9 March 2008 in a 3-18 to 2-16 National Hurling League defeat of Dublin at Parnell Park.
-He was later included on Cork's panel for the 2008 Munster Championship and made his debut on 8 June as a 68th-minute substitute for Niall McCarthy in a 1-19 to 1-13 defeat by Tipperary.
+Horgan made his first appearance for the Cork senior hurling team on 9 March 2008 in a 3–18 to 2-16 National Hurling League defeat of Dublin at Parnell Park where he scored two points.
+He was later included on Cork's panel for the 2008 Munster Championship and made his debut on 8 June as a 68th-minute substitute for Niall McCarthy in a 1–19 to 1–13 defeat by Tipperary.
 Horgan made a number of appearances from the bench in Cork's All-Ireland Qualifiers before earning his first championship start at right corner-forward in Cork's All-Ireland quarter-final defeat of Clare on 27 July.

-On 2 May 2010, Horgan lined out at corner-forward in Cork's 2-22 to 1-17 defeat by Galway in the National League final.
+On 2 May 2010, Horgan lined out at corner-forward in Cork's 2–22 to 1–17 defeat by Galway in the National League final.
 He scored three points, one of which was scored from a penalty which was deflected over the bar.
 On 11 July, Horgan lined out in his first Munster Championship final when he was named at left corner-forward in Cork's 2-15 apiece draw with Waterford.
-He was named in the same position for the replay a week later but was substituted at half-time after being held scoreless in the 1-16 to 1-13 defeat.
+He was named in the same position for the replay a week later but was substituted at half-time after being held scoreless in the 1–16 to 1–13 defeat.
 Horgan ended the season by being nominated for his first All-Star.

 Horgan was named vice-captain of the Cork senior team for the upcoming season on 29 October 2011.
 He later assumed the captaincy after an injury to captain Donal Óg Cusack ruled him out of the latter staged of the league and the championship.
 On 6 May 2012, Horgan lined out in his second National League final.
-He scored nine points, including six frees, in the 3-21 to 0-16 defeat by Kilkenny.
+He scored nine points, including six frees, in the 3–21 to 0–16 defeat by Kilkenny.
 He ended the league and championship as Cork's top scorer with 1-94, while Horgan was also nominated for a second All-Star.

 Horgan lined out in his second Munster Championship final on 14 July 2013.
-Just before half-time he was red-carded for a stroke to the head of Limerick’s Paudie O'Brien.
-Cork eventually lost the game by 0-24 to 0-15.
+Just before half-time he was red-carded for a stroke to the head of Limerick's Paudie O'Brien.
+Cork eventually lost the game by 0–24 to 0–15.
 Horgan's red card and one-match ban were later rescinded following a successful appeal to the Central Hearings Committee.
 On 8 September, Horgan lined out at full-forward against Clare in the All-Ireland final.
-He top scored for Cork with ten points, including eight frees, in the 3-16 to 0-25 draw.
-Horgan was again at full-forward for the replay on 28 September and scored nine points in the 5-16 to 3-16 defeat.
+He top scored for Cork with ten points, including eight frees, in the 3–16 to 0–25 draw.
+Horgan was again at full-forward for the replay on 28 September and scored nine points in the 5–16 to 3–16 defeat.
 He ended the season by being named at full-forward on the All-Star team.